Tianyang928/littleant-26.1.2/docs/ai-api-with-discription.md

 - `name` (`TEXT`), default ``
 - `key` (`NUMBER`), default ``

-Description: Returns the value stored at the specified numeric key index in the named list.
+Description: Returns the value stored at the specified zero-based numeric index in the named list, or an empty string if the list or index does not exist.

 ### `set_list_permanent`